 An average 70Kg/155lbs person’s body consumes roughly 1680kcal per day only by using the necessary calories to sustain body functions.

-To this metabolic minimum we add the calories needed for the daily hygene activities 300-400kcal and 75-400kcal for different activities that require movement outside of the home.
+- To this metabolic minimum we add the calories needed for the daily hygiene activities 300-400kcal and 75-400kcal for different activities that require movement outside of the home.

 - To this we add the minimum 500 kcal necessity for 8 hours of a low intensity desk job.

 - An average 70kg/155lbs man during a 30 minute jogg at a 8km/h burns off roughly 298kcal.

 - While a 84kg/185-pound person burns about 355 calories doing the same activity.

 - A 130-pound person swimming freestyle for one hour will burn 590 calories swimming fast, and 413 calories swimming slower.